succinctlabs/op-succinct/book/fault_proofs/challenger.md

 The challenger is configured through environment variables.

+`L1_RPC` and the contract settings configure the shared challenger lifecycle. `L2_RPC` and `L2_NODE_RPC` are consumed by the default OP Stack game-validation backend; challengers that inject a different `GameValidator` do not require those two endpoints.

 Create a `.env.challenger` file in the `fault-proof` directory with all required variables.
 This single file is used by:
 - Docker Compose (for both variable substitution and runtime configuration)
 - Direct binary execution (`cargo run --bin challenger` from the `fault-proof` directory; the binary automatically loads `.env.challenger`)